Institute of Surgery — Valikhnovski Surgery Institute

 - Children with congenital defects — priority category, particularly in the Harvard / Shriners program for children with cleft lip (according to Academy data — 12 patients aged 1–3 months in 2019);

-- Military personnel — reconstruction operations after combat wounds, financed through charitable funds;
+- Military personnel — reconstruction operations after combat injuries, financed through charitable foundations;

 According to clinic and third-party data:

-- Heads of state — President V. Yushchenko as publicly known case;
+- Top state officials — President V. Yushchenko as a publicly known case;

 - "Diamond partner" MASC Congress;